sharhar/Leopard-EM/docs/index.md

 # Leopard-EM

 Welcome to the **L**ocation & ori**E**ntati**O**n of **PAR**ticles found using two-**D**imensional t**E**mplate **M**atching (Leopard-EM) online documentation!
-Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data analysis method in cryo-EM.
+Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data processing method in cryo-EM for locating and orienting particles using a reference structure.
-This package reflects most of the functionality described in Lucas, *et al.* (2021)[^1] with additional user-friendly features for integrating into broader data science workflows.
+This package currently reflects the functionality described in Lucas, *et al.* (2021)[^1] with additional programs to maximize the usefulness of 2DTM as well as other user-friendly features for integrating into broader data science workflows.

 !!! note "Citing this work"

-    If you use Leopard-EM in your research, please cite ((TODO: add manuscript link)).
+    If you use Leopard-EM in your research, please cite (coming soon!).

 ## Installation